brewcoua/web-som/README.md

 #### 2. Elements filtering

 The script will then first proceed to filter out, in both lists, the elements that are not visible enough (see [src/constants.ts](src/constants.ts) for the threshold values, e.g. `0.7`).
-To do that, we first use an [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to check if the element is visible enough in the viewport, and if it is, we check the actual pixel-by-pixel visibility ratio of the element by first drawing it on a canvas, then drawing the overlapping elements on the same canvas, and finally counting the number of pixels that were not overlapped by other elements.
+To do that, we first use an [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to check if the element is visible enough in the viewport, and if it is, we find the elements that are possibly intersecting with the element, using a QuadTree that we previously built with all elements on the page by their bounding boxes.
+We then query the QuadTree for elements that are possibly intersecting with the element, and we draw them on a canvas, after drawing the original element.
+We then calculate the pixel-by-pixel visibility ratio by counting the number of pixels that were not overlapped by other elements.
+If the ratio is above the threshold, we consider the element visible enough.

 After that, we take the elements in the second list (the ones that display a pointer cursor) and apply a nesting filter.
 This filter will remove all elements that are either inside a prioritized element (e.g. a button) or that have too many clickable children.
 Additionally, we consider elements disjoint if their size is different enough (see [src/constants.ts](src/constants.ts) for the threshold value, e.g. `0.7`).
 When applying this filter, we also consider the first list for reference, while not removing any element from that first list afterwards.